Dani-DEV28/truffula/notes.md

 ## ConsoleColor.java

-This is to have the console output be colored, when selected from App.java
+This is to set the color of the console output, when selected from App.java.

+Objects:
+- currentColor (has a getter/setter method)
+- printStream

+Methods <- All method uses overload
+- print/ln
+- ColorPrinter

 ## ColorPrinter.java / ColorPrinterTest.java

+First guess, is that it class that called by App.java for use.

 ## TruffulaOptions.java / TruffulaOptionsTest.java